Poeyfarre/rend/README.md

-# README
+# Rendr
-***Needs to be cleaned up***
-RENDR

-Project Pitch

-1. Project Description:

 RENDR is a political microblog and polling service that allows users to interact with other user's posts and render daily scaled verdicts about their feelings towards their major federal and local elected officials.
-These votes combine to form a "heatmap" which is data that can be used in versatile ways to guage the country's or state's political temperature.
+These votes combine to form an average which is data that can be used in versatile ways to guage the state's political temperature.

-2. Schema:
+## Getting Started

+Clone the repo to your local machine.
+Run bundle install
+Run rails db:migrate
+Run your rails server

+### Schema

     The app has five models.
 They are:
         a.
 Politician [:name, :state, :office, :party]
         b.
 Scale (J)  [rating scale 1-10, :date/time, :politician_id, :user_id]